kbsjacobbb/Programming-Assignment-3/README.md

     cars_6_to_10 = cars.iloc[5:10]
     cars_6_to_10

-These lines of code display the contents of rows 6-10 in the CSV file but 5-9 in the content.
-The code of **cars.iloc[5:10]** selects and returns rows 5 through 9, as in this code, it will always exclude the last number.
+These lines of code display the contents of rows 6-10 in the CSV file, but 5-9 in the content.
+The code of **cars.iloc[5:10]** selects and returns rows 5 through 9; in this code, it will always exclude the last number.

     cars_6_to_10 = cars_6_to_10[['Model', 'mpg', 'cyl', 'hp', 'gear']]
     cars_6_to_10